DecisionsDev/odm-docker-kubernetes/platform/eks/README.md

 To get access to the ODM material, you must have an IBM entitlement registry key to pull the images from the IBM Entitled registry.
 It's what will be used in the next step of this tutorial.

 But, you can also download the ODM on Kubernetes package (.tgz file) from Passport Advantage® (PPA) and then push the contained images to the EKS Container Registry (ECR).
-If yu prefer to manage ODM images this way, find the explanation [here](README-ECR-REGISTRY.md)
+If you prefer to manage ODM images this way, find the explanation [here](README-ECR-REGISTRY.md)

-* To access the images from IBM entitlement registry, follow the instructions in the section [Using the IBM Entitled registry with your IBMid](#option-a-using-the-ibm-entitled-registry-with-your-ibmid)

-* To download the PPA and push the images in the EKS Container Registry, follow the instructions in the section [Push the ODM images from the PPA to the ECR](#option-b-push-the-odm-images-from-the-ppa-to-the-ecr) kubectl create secret docker-registry--docker-server=cp.icr.io
-#### Option A: Using the IBM Entitled registry with your IBMid

 #### a.
 Retrieve your entitled registry key
   - Log in to [MyIBM Container Software Library](https://myibm.ibm.com/products-services/containerlibrary) with the IBMid and password that are associated with the entitled software.